 The Cardboard Shortage

 It’s no secret that pallet boxes and other cardboard boxes are getting harder to source.
 If you order boxes for your business, you will have noticed prices and lead times start to creep up over the last 12 months.
-According to a recent article by The Times, a nationwide shortage of cardboard is increasing costs, affecting productivity and leading to significant delays.
+According to an article by The Times, a nationwide shortage of cardboard is increasing costs, affecting productivity and leading to significant delays.
 In March this year, The Confederation of Paper Industries stated that demand for cardboard was five years ahead of where it was expected to be before the pandemic.

 What’s Causing The Cardboard Shortage?

 These shortages have been largely caused by problems arising from the Covid-19 pandemic and Brexit.
 As non-essential shops closed, people were forced to shop exclusively online.
 At the same time, businesses had to adjust to function solely as e-commerce businesses.
 This meant many more cardboard boxes were needed to ship products out to customers.
 According to The Guardian, Royal Mail delivered 496 million parcels in the last 3 months of 2020 alone.
 This was an increase of 30% from the same period the year before.
 As cardboard became scarce, some companies began to stockpile, increasing the problem.
-Remember the loo roll problem at the start of lockdown?

 Due to these issues the current process of buying boxes from a manufacturer is largely linear, which is causing significant delays.
 You buy boxes from a manufacturer, use the box once and hope the box gets recycled.
 It’s then a case of waiting for the board to get back into the system to get recycled before you can buy more boxes.